 The commission's current chairman, Delegate Terry Kilgore, R-Gate City, said the region would be in a much worse position right now if not for the tobacco commission.

 "A lot of projects wouldn't have happened," Kilgore said.
 "We wouldn't have broadband."

 The development of broadband infrastructure in the past few years has been touted for its importance in drawing several high-tech employers to rural Southwest Virginia that would otherwise have been unable to locate in the region.

 And although the largest portion of the money has gone toward traditional economic development projects, the commission has funded some initiatives aimed at laying the groundwork for new aspects of the region's economy to develop in the future.

-Among the commission-funded projects in Southwest Virginia is Heartwood, a regional tourism center designed to send visitors into the mountains to experience the region's
+Among the commission-funded projects in Southwest Virginia is Heartwood, a regional tourism center designed to send visitors into the mountains to experience the region's cultural heritage.

-Under construction in Abingdon and on the Internet, Heartwood is supposed to create a framework for extending the success of the Crooked Road, the region's music heritage trail, to the entire region.
+Abingdon and on the Internet, Heartwood is supposed to create a framework for extending the success of the Crooked Road, the region's music heritage trail, to the entire region.